Skip to content

 Should You Install iOS 27 Beta?
 Full 2026 Risk Guide cover image

 iOS 27 beta is the early access build that Apple ships before the September public release.
-The first developer seed is expected at WWDC on June 8, 2026, with a public beta arriving in mid-July.
+The first developer seed arrived at WWDC on June 8, 2026, the second followed on June 22, and a public beta is expected in mid-July.
 The right answer to “should you install it?” depends on whether the iPhone in your hand is your daily driver, whether you depend on banking apps, and how much downtime you can tolerate over a single weekend.

 • Public beta is roughly 24 to 48 hours behind the matching developer seed, which gives Apple time to pull bricking bugs before they reach you